Gonzaga University | 502 East Boone Avenue | Spokane, WA

 Office Location College Hall 431J

-Cunningham earned a BA in History from the University of Colorado in 1984, an MA in East Asian Languages and Literatures from the University of Oregon in 1999, and a PhD, History, also from the University of Oregon in 2004.
-Dr. Cunningham's other areas of scholarly interest include intellectual history, popular culture, psychedelia, postmodernism, literary critical theory, consciousness studies, Zen Buddhism, and eschatology.
+Cunningham earned a BA in History from the University of Colorado in 1984.
+After serving for six years as an officer in the United States Navy, Cunningham spent five years working in Japan.
+After returning to his home in Oregon in 1996, he entered the graduate school at the University of Oregon.
+In 1999 Cunningham earned an MA in East Asian Languages and Literatures, specializing in Modern Japanese Literature.
+He then entered the Department of History, earning a PhD in Modern Japanese History in 2004.
+Dr. Cunningham's areas of scholarly interest include intellectual history, Catholic Church History, popular culture, psychedelia, postmodernism, literary critical theory, consciousness studies, Zen Buddhism, and eschatology.